jasondlee/giftbook/_context/wiki/project.md

 - **Data Persistence**: Reliable local storage using Room database
 - **User Experience**: Intuitive navigation and data entry flows
 - **App Store Readiness**: Code quality and polish suitable for public release

+## Development Workflow

+- Use the checked-in Gradle wrapper (`./gradlew`) for consistent builds.
+- `./gradlew build` runs the full project build.
+- `./gradlew :composeApp:assembleDebug` creates the Android debug artifact.
+- `./gradlew :composeApp:allTests` runs the available multiplatform tests.
+A dedicated test source tree and coverage threshold are not currently established.
+- Build and run the iOS target from `iosApp/iosApp.xcodeproj` in Xcode.

+Shared code belongs in `composeApp/src/commonMain`; Android- and iOS-specific implementations belong in their corresponding source sets.
+Room schemas are kept under `composeApp/schemas` and should remain version controlled when database changes are made.